turingschool-examples/pizza-express/README.md

 So far, we've covered how to unit test a `GET` request, but, what about sending information to our application?

 First, we'll need somewhere to put this information when it's received.
 In a production application, you'd likely use some kind of data storage.
-In an attempt to stay on topic.
-We'll sidestep that for now and just store everything in memory.
+In an attempt to stay on topic, we'll sidestep that for now and just store everything in memory.

 This means that if our server crashes for any reason, we'll lose everything.
 Honestly, we don't have anything of value at this point—so, whatever.